Table of Contents

 Carequality has two main requirements for participation:

-- Mutual Exchange – Carequality Connections must respond to all incoming queries with a purpose of use of Treatment
+- Mutual exchange: Carequality participants must respond to all incoming queries with a purpose of use of Treatment.

-These two foundational principles are what makes Carequality so successful.
-They ensure that all of a patient’s clinical information is available nationwide for you to retrieve.
+These two foundational principles are what make Carequality so successful.
+They ensure that a patient’s entire clinical history is available nationwide to retrieve.

 - Government agencies